-Mila is a very playful two year old.
-She stands apart from her sister because of her heart shaped pink nose.
+Mila and her sister Riley are currently the youngest tigers at Carolina Tiger Rescue and they are extremely playful and have lots of energy!
+She stands apart from Riley because of her heart shaped pink nose.
 Mila loves attention and is very social.
 She is quick to come up to the fence for chuffles.
 Mila loves to roll around in straw and the scent of other animals around the sanctuary.
 Though they are very similar, Mila steps out of her more dominant sister, Riley’s way.

 Born November 1, 2014

 Mila and her enclsoure mate Riley came toe Carolina Tiger Rescue from a facility that closed down in the fall of 2016.
 The owner decided to sell his land and donate his animals when he became ill.
 Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.
 This is the largest rescue to date in Carolina Tiger Rescue's history and the largest rescue of big cats in the United States.

 Mila is a very silly tiger with a fantastic and playful personality.
 She loves to roll around and rubbing on whatever she can find.
 Mila is not particularly food motivated, she seems to prefers and enrichment.
 Mila loves enrichment, especially pumpkins and Christmas trees!

 Mila is a bit shorter and heavier than her sister Riley.
 She has lots of small, thin stripes that cover her body.
 Mila's left eye is a bit more squinty than her right which is due to a hereditary issue in which she was born without part of her eyelid.
 Our vet repaired the eyelid, however she still squints the left eye more than the right.
 Mila is submissive to Riley and stays out of her way when food is involved.